quinwu/LeetCode2Github/README.md

 #### Windows

-- Make sure your Chrome is the latest version
+- Make sure you have Chrome installed

+- Check you Chrome version and download corresponding version ChromeDriver

+  > Input `chrome://help` in you Chrome address Bar check Chrome version

 - Make sure your Python is the 3.X version and has installed requirements.txt packages